 Ocean pollution is an ever increasing problem that is thankfully starting to get some real media attention.
 In order to do something about it, first, we must understand the root causes and effects.

-Not that long ago, scientists believed that the oceans were so vast that that they could never become polluted, and had infinite capacity to absorb and dilute man-made trash.
+Not that long ago, scientists believed that the oceans were so vast that they could never become polluted, and had an infinite capacity to absorb and dilute man-made trash.